randze/Barber-Books/README.md

 - Adding staff login page
 - Ability to update/remove appointments
 - Sorted & filtered appointment list
+- Allow for cancelling a booking
+- Allow the user to choose the person cutting their hair
 - General UI improvements

 ## License